erikpukinskis/direct-monetization-static/_proposal/introduction.markdown

 The 402 HTTPS response code implies that a request is being denied because payment must be provided for the requested resource.
 No standard way of following up to a 402 response has been normalized.
 The 402 response code has seen only niche usage, mostly for subscription-only APIs, and is effectively non-standard for human-facing HTTPS resources.

-We propose a suite of HTTPS headers, html head elements, and surrounding utilities to make direct monetization of web-accessible resources low-stress and safe even for non-specialist human users.
+We propose a suite of HTTPS headers, HTML head elements, and surrounding utilities to make direct monetization of web-accessible resources low-stress and safe even for non-specialist human users.

 By design, this standard covers use-cases in which a 402 response would never actually be sent.
 We can think of this like a tip-jar or crowd-funding tool; no payment is _required_ to access the resource, but a clear means of making optional payments is exposed to the client along with explicit expectations about what they _should_ pay.
 Throughout this document we will talk about interchangeably about "requiring" or "accepting" receipts.
 The actual behavior gets specified in the Receipt Definition.